 Tusla has a leaflet for parents Don't let your child miss out.

 Education outside the school system

-The Minister can set down minimum standards of education for children educated outside the recognised school system.
+The Minister can set minimum standards of education for children educated outside the recognised school system.

 The Child and Family Agency must keep a register of children who are receiving education but not attending a recognised school.
-This register will show the names of children who are being educated at home or in a non-recognised school.
+This register will show the names of children who are educated at home or in an independent school.
 It is not a register of school dropouts.

 All parents or guardians who want to educate their children at home, must register their child with Tusla.
-If the parent agrees, Tusla investigates the educational arrangements in place for the child and assess whether you are providing a minimum education.
+If the parent agrees, Tusla's Alternative Education Assessment and Registration Service (AEARS) will assess the educational arrangements in place for the child and determine whether you are providing a minimum education.
 If Tusla is satisfied, it may enter the child's name on the register.

-- Require the parents to comply with its requirements in order to ensure that the child receives the prescribed minimum education and then register the child, or
+- Require the parents to comply with its requirements to ensure the child receives the prescribed minimum education and then register the child

 - Refuse to register the child.

 There are also provisions for removing a child's name from the register.

 Parents do not have to send their children to a recognised school if: